 Advising one of the parties in the WTO dispute EU system for the protection of geographical indications.

-Lead counsel for a spirits company in a multiple jurisdiction dispute on trademark confiscation following World War II.
+Advising a spirits company in a multiple jurisdiction dispute on trademark confiscation following World War II.

-Instructing counsel in a major color mark case in the U.S.A.
+Instructing counsel in a major color mark case in the USA.

 Managing legal proceedings in nearly all European countries and the USA.